 Figure 6: Climate tilted portfolio outperform benchmarks in the average scenario

 Climate scenario analysis is a journey rather than a one-off project.
-Our future work program is far ranging.
+Our future work programme is far ranging.
 We will update the analysis on an annual basis, taking into account changes in policy, technology, and the structure of markets.
 We will expand our analysis into the full range of private assets and undertake more granular dives into the drivers of change within sectors like energy and utilities.
 And we will be working to incorporate dynamic business change into our analysis, improving our ability to identify successful transition companies.

 This paper focuses more on the financial impacts of climate transition risk than physical risk.
-Physical impacts were fully incorporated into our stage-1 modelling, but we intend to enrich our analysis in the next stage of our program.
+Physical impacts were fully incorporated into our stage-1 modelling, but we intend to enrich our analysis in the next stage of our programme.
 We will do this by increasing the number of physical risk scenarios, allowing for physical ‘tipping points’ to occur at lower levels of temperature change, expanding the range of assets subject to physical damages, while exploring the important issue of climate adaptation in depth.
 We will publish our insights in a follow-up paper in late 2021, with a focus on the implications for real estate and infrastructure assets.

 *Source: MSCI.
 The MSCI information may only be used for your internal use, may not be reproduced or redisseminated in any form and may not be used as a basis for or a component of any financial instruments or products or indices.
 None of the MSCI information is intended to constitute investment advice or a recommendation to make (or refrain from making) any kind of investment decision and may not be relied on as such.
 Historical data and analysis, should not be taken as an indication or guarantee of any future performance analysis forecast or prediction.
 The MSCI information is provided on an ‘as is’ basis and the user of this information assumes the entire risk of any use made of this information.
 MSCI, each of its affiliates and each other person involved in or related to compiling, computing or creating any MSCI information (collectively, the ‘MSCI’ Parties) expressly disclaims all warranties (including without limitation, any warranties of originality, accuracy, completeness, timeliness, non-infringement, merchantability and fitness for a particular purpose) with respect to this information.
 Without limiting any of the foregoing, in no event shall any MSCI Party have any liability for any direct, indirect, special, incidental, punitive, consequential (including, without limitation, lost profits) or any other damages (www.msci.com).Download the White Paper